top of page

 After completing orientation, most students meet with an academic advisor to discuss their course schedules for the upcoming semester.

-This meeting is crucial for organizing your academic future and selecting classes that align with your interests and major requirements.
-If you have specific courses or professors in mind, don’t hesitate to share your preferences during this discussion.
+This meeting is essential for organizing your academic future.
+During this discussion, share your interests and specific courses or professors you have in mind.
 Research shows that students who choose their classes are 25% more likely to be satisfied with their education.

 Connect with Future Classmates